Ichgam: Government Boys Higher Secondary School Ichgam

 Government Boys Higher Secondary School Ichgam is located at the main bus stand of Ichgam, behind the newly built complex.
 Managed by the Department of Education, the school was established in the year 1930.
 The medium of instructions in this school is English.
 Government Boys Higher Secondary School is housed in the two government owned buildings.
 The UDISE code of the school is 01040900603.
 The school is co-educational and consists of the classes from nine (9th) to twelve (12th).

 Imamia Public School Ichgam

-Imamia Public School (IPS) Ichgam is managed and run by Educational Trust Kashmir (ETK), the organization that runs many schools in the Kashmir valley named, Imamia Public Schools.
-The school was established in 1989 and is located at the Kalbal, the North western part of the town; behind the Primary Health Center Ichgam.
+Imamia Public School (IPS) Ichgam is managed and run by Educational Trust Kashmir (ETK), the organization that runs many schools in the Kashmir Valley named, Imamia Public Schools.
+The school was established in 1989 and is located at the Kalbal, the Northwestern part of the town; behind the Primary Health Center Ichgam.
 Its UDISE code is 01040900606.
 At present, nearly 400 above students are studying in this school.
 Imamia Public School is housed in the Educational Trust Kashmir owned, big three floor building.
-The school is among the best schools of the village Ichgam and the in the near localities.